Arison7/SDE-Chess/README.md

   #### b. **Facade Pattern**

-- **Usage:** The `ChessGameFacade` class simplifies interaction by encapsulating board setup, move validation, and game state management behind a unified interface.
+- **Usage:** Simplifies how the game starts and runs by combining board setup, move checking, and rule enforcement in one place.
-- **Benefit:** Reduces complexity in the `ChessGame` class, improves code readability, and centralizes game logic for easier maintenance.
+- **Benefit:** Makes the main game code shorter and easier to follow.
 - **Code Example:**

   ```java